- Developing a Program

 Time Limitations for Doctoral Degrees

-Students must complete the entire program for the doctoral degree, including the dissertation and final examination, during a four-year period after admission to candidacy, but no later than nine years after admission to the doctoral program.
-Students must be advanced to candidacy within five years of admission to the doctoral program.
+Students must advance to candidacy within five years of admission to the doctoral program.
+Students must complete the entire program for the doctoral degree, including the dissertation and final examination, during a four-year period after admission to candidacy.
 Under certain circumstances, time extensions may be granted by the Graduate School as outlined below.
 Admission to the degree program terminates if the requirements are not completed in the time specified.
 Time taken for an approved Leave of Absence for Childbearing, Adoption, Illness or Dependent Care is not counted in these time limitations.

 A student who has failed to complete all requirements by the prescribed deadlines may petition his or her graduate program for a one-year extension of time in which to complete the outstanding requirements.
 This extension may be granted by the graduate program, which must then notify the Graduate School in writing of its decision.
 The Graduate School will confirm this decision in writing to the student.